falchic/CMC/README.md

 # CMC
 CMC project on Mathematica

 CMC (Circularity Mesaures Calculator) is a Mathematica package.
-It includes functions that